yuchenglim04/besselBreakfast/Software/jupyterlab_nbconvert.md

 PDF conversion fails because of Latex error.
 But error is not shown...

 ### Solution
-Inspiration: this gave me a lead that I should look for the log file, but where though???
+Inspiration: this gave me a lead that I should look for the log file and error output, but where though???
 https://stackoverflow.com/questions/62354358/failed-to-run-xelatex-notebook-tex-quiet-command-when-trying-to-download-ju

 Look for this file.